Beyond the Clouds (2017 film): Development

 In August 2016, director Majid Majidi landed in Mumbai for a reconnaissance.
 He met the casting director Honey Trehan, who stated that the film will be an Indian story to be shot in Mumbai, Delhi, parts of Uttar Pradesh, Rajasthan and Kashmir.
 Trehan was told to scout at least eight to ten of the principal characters drawn from across the country.
 A. R. Rahman's inclusion in the project was confirmed.
 In an interview with The Hindu, Majidi stated, "It is the story of a brother and sister, just like that of Children of Heaven (1997), with the difference being that the siblings are grown-ups and tackle greater conflicts, with the bustling city of Mumbai serving as the backdrop."

-In November 2016, photographs of actress Deepika Padukone were published through Deccan Chronicle where the she was seen participating in a day long shoot for Majid Majidi's next untitled project that reported by the media by the titles Floating Gardens and Kashmir Afloat.
+In November 2016, photographs of actress Deepika Padukone were published through Deccan Chronicle where she was seen participating in a day long shoot for Majid Majidi's next untitled project that reported by the media by the titles Floating Gardens and Kashmir Afloat.

 A conference held in Mumbai on 23 January 2017, the film was officially titled "Beyond the Clouds".
 Majidi stated the film will be in Hindi language.
 Ishaan Khatter was confirmed to play the male lead.
-On departure of Padukone from the project, Majidi reasoned that Padukone wasn't fitting for this film and his team decided not to opt for a mixture of experienced and new faces but either of the two (experienced or new faces), thus, settling for an all new star cast.
+On the departure of Padukone from the project, Majidi reasoned that Padukone wasn't fitting for this film and his team decided not to opt for a mixture of experienced and new faces but either of the two (experienced or new faces), thus, settling for an all-new star cast.
 Kangana Ranaut rejected the offered role citing it as submissive.
 Majidi stated: "Beyond the Clouds could have been set anywhere in the world, but it also needed to be located in India.
-India gave me the proper feeling I had envisaged for the story.”
+India gave me the proper feeling I had envisaged for the story."
 Malavika Mohanan was signed to play the role of the female lead in March 2017.
 Khatter and Mohanan share were reported to play the roles of siblings in the film.
 Mohanan plays the character Tara, a poor girl from a dhobi ghat.